-Below is full guidance about behaviour in our Churches and before, during and after visits.
+Below is a full guidance about behaviour in our churches.

 For latest updates just read our NEWSLETTER.
 You can open the latest newsletter using the link at the top of this page.

-Please, wear face coverings when you visit our churches.
+The wearing of Face coverings is still encouraged when you visit our churches.
 Thank you.

 To ease concerns regarding overcrowding, the Catholic Bishops’ Conference of England and Wales have maintained the dispensation for the obligation to attend Mass on Sundays and Holy Days of obligation.
 If they can, Mass goers are invited to attend during the week rather than busy Sunday mornings.

 The scientific consensus is that society is moving towards the stage where the virus is transitioning from the pandemic phase to the endemic phase, but as stated by HM Government, there is still a risk associated with gathering for sustained periods in enclosed spaces and therefore there needs to be continued caution by all against infection.